 Japan appreciates US initiative to submit IATTC-NC-JWG07-2022/DP-14 (Work Plan for Pacific Bluefin Tuna Management Strategy Evaluation).
 For the ease of discussion at the meeting, Japan submits written comments to the US Proposal, in track change.

-The following is a proposed work plan for conducting a MSE for Pacific bluefin tuna:
+The following is a proposed work plan for conducting Harvest Strategy (including MSE) for Pacific bluefin tuna:

 2022 (JWG7):